invenia/blog/_posts/2018-12-18-memristors.md

 <img src="{{ site.baseurl }}/public/images/tikz-egplanargraph_cycle.png" alt="egplanarcycle" style="width:300px;margin:0 auto 0 auto;" class="img-responsive">

-Edge space has a structure of a vector space.
+Edge space has the structure of a vector space.
 A *cycle space* is the subset of edge space that is spanned by all cycles of a graph.

 ---